Originally from Germany, Urban Faerie has been residing in London, UK for many moons.

 Urban Faerie has been keen to further develop her jewellery making skills and learn the true craftsmanship of jewellery making.
 Hence, she has been studying jewellery making part-time at college since 2015.
 She has also had the opportunity to work as an assistant for a busy contemporary jewellery studio in Hatton Garden for over one year.

 Entering into the world of jewellery making has been a wonderful experience for Urban Faerie.
-It has provided a healthy balance to her part-time role as a social worker in one of London's deprived areas.
+It has provided a healthy balance to her part-time role as a social worker in London.

 Nature, travelling, mindfulness/spirituality and the love for Jazz, an adopted lurcher cross from Battersea Cats & Dogs Home, are additional factors that bring joy and happiness to Urban Faerie's life.